syncfusion-content/winui-docs/winui/ComboBox/Filtering.md

 ![WinUI ComboBox filter the items based on contains text](Filtering_images/winui-combobox-filtering-contains-text.gif)

-N> Auto appending of first suggested item text to typed input is not supported in this mode.
+N> Auto appending of the first suggested item text to typed input is not supported in this mode.